Fairness Amidst Non-IID Graph Data: A Literature Review: Quantifying Graph Unfairness

 First, the notion of \textit{equality of representation}~\cite{rahman2019fairwalk} promotes fair recommendation in the sense that all groups are equally represented at two levels: i) the network level, which measures the bias as the variance of the number of recommendations from each group given in the network; ii) the user level, which measures the bias for a specific user as the difference between the averaged fraction of recommendation having certain attribute value for a user and uniformly recommended fair fraction for each group.
 Since variance is used to capture the difference across multiple groups, this definition is capable of handling multiple sensitive attributes.

-Second, the notion of \textit{$\phi$-fairness} provided in~\cite{tsioutsiouliklis2021fairness} imposes a restriction on the proportion of the total weight mass allocated to the each group $\phi$.
+Second, the notion of \textit{$\phi$-fairness} provided in~\cite{tsioutsiouliklis2021fairness} imposes a restriction on the proportion of the total weight mass allocated to each group $\phi$.
 Varying the value of $\phi$, different variants and generalizations can be derived to implement different fairness policies.
 For example, $\phi$-fair is known as statistical parity when $\phi$ is equal to the proportion of deprived nodes in the graph, while affirmative action is achieved when setting $\phi$ as a desired ratio, \textit{e.g.}, 20\%.
-In addition, \textit{targeted $\phi$-fair} is also defined focusing on a specific subset of nodes for fair weight mass allocation, which simultaneously enables the definition of graph group fairness with multiple sensitive attribute as well.
+In addition, \textit{targeted $\phi$-fair} is also defined as focusing on a specific subset of nodes for fair weight mass allocation, which simultaneously enables the definition of graph group fairness with multiple sensitive attributes as well.

-Third, \textit{Rawlsian fairness}, inspired by John Rawls' theory of distributive justice~\cite{rawls2020theory}, guarantees fairness on influence maximization~\cite{morone2015influence} with four measures introduced in~\cite{farnad2020unifying}: i) and ii) \textit{equality} aims to guarantee a fair allocation of seed nodes while \textit{equity} centers on fair treatment to each group, both in proportional to their relative sizes within the whole population; iii) \textit{maximin} which is closely related to equity with a focus on minimizing the difference when receiving influence relative to their size; iv) different from the previous three notions, \textit{diversity}, to account for the limited connectivity issue of certain groups, allocates resources based on each group's internal spread of influence which is represented by the internal topology of each community.
+Third, \textit{Rawlsian fairness}, inspired by John Rawls' theory of distributive justice~\cite{rawls2020theory}, guarantees fairness on influence maximization~\cite{morone2015influence} with four measures introduced in~\cite{farnad2020unifying}: i) and ii) \textit{equality} aims to guarantee a fair allocation of seed nodes while \textit{equity} centers on fair treatment to each group, both in proportional to their relative sizes within the whole population; iii) \textit{maximin} which is closely related to equity with a focus on minimizing the difference when receiving influence relative to their size; iv) different from the previous three notions, \textit{diversity}, to account for the limited connectivity issue of certain groups, allocates resources based on each group's internal spread of influence which is represented by the internal topology of each group.

-Fourth, \textit{metadata leakage}~\cite{palowitch2019monet}, to measures the correlation between the learned topology embedding and sensitive node features.
-There is no meta data leakage if and only if the correlation is zero, meaning topology and metadata embeddings are orthogonal to each other, \textit{i.e.,} independent.
-This definition is representative of various adversarial based debiasing methods and can mitigate bias relating to multiple sensitive attributes.
+Lastly, \textit{metadata leakage}~\cite{palowitch2019monet}, to measure the correlation between the learned topology embedding and sensitive node features.
+There is no metadata leakage if and only if the correlation is zero, meaning topology and metadata embeddings are orthogonal to each other, \textit{i.e.,} independent.
+This definition is representative of various adversarial-based debiasing methods and can mitigate bias relating to multiple sensitive attributes.